- As low as $102/Night

 About the Area

-This cottage is located in Beaufort.
+Beaufort is home to this cottage.
 USCB Center for the Arts and Beaufort Museum are cultural highlights, and some of the area's activities can be experienced at Spanish Moss Trail and Clarendon Road Trailhead.

 Special Instructions